Chaymee/solace-agent-mesh-workshop/workshops/020-solace-agent-mesh-setup.md

 >A Local Broker will start automatically with codespace deployment Credentials you will need later for Solace Agent Mesh Setup
->- Username: admin
+>- Username: default
->- Password: admin
+>- Password: default
+>- VPN Name: default
 >- Host: ws://localhost:8008

 - You can use the default values in the **Broker Setup** screen